fameal/yearn-3crv-recycle/readme.md

-# Yearn Recycle
+# Yearn Recycle 3CRV

-A contract that recycles all your [DAI, USDC, USDT, TUSD, yCRV] into yCRV and further into yUSD vault.
+A contract that recycles all your [DAI, USDC, USDT, 3CRV] into 3CRV and further into y3CRV vault.

 ## Usage